 Belial gets one of the best villain introductions in the history of gaming.
 He appears in the darkness of a huge underground shrine, stone-faced, bespectacled and wearing a pristine lab coat.
 As he approaches, shoes clicking against the stone temple floor, you see him purposefully slide on dusty gloves of branded human skin—the only way he can touch a holy relic you spend most of the game carting around.
 With his opening lines, he sneers at Adam and Rebecca, telling them flat-out that he has no interest in winning their trust, unlike previous characters.
 Then we get this utterly delicious exchange:

 "I am...
 Belial.
 As to what I want... well, that can wait a little longer, while we have some fun.
 Humans do still bleed, don't they?
 Splendid..."

 Suddenly, you wouldn't want to be in Majida's shoes.
 Or presence.
 But no change there.
 Belial is a fantastic villain, even though he's only the real baddie's lieutenant.
 His boss... is less impressive, not least because it's hard to be scared of a guy named Claude.
 Pity.
 So sad.

-The thing is that at the time, none of this mattered.
+At the time, none of this mattered.
 If you were playing 'properly', you wouldn't notice the AI not working, and for every stupid bit, there was something great and memorable just round the next corner.
 Realms of the Haunting had many problems, but it also had soul, and it's that soul that stuck in players' memories after the horrors of brain mazes and incompetent monsters finally faded.
 If ever a PC game deserved to be remembered as a diamond in its own rough, it's this one.
-Toast it, remember it, and if you don't mind dirtying your fingers on an Xbox, maybe play a little Deadly Premonition in its honour.
+Toast it, remember it, and maybe play a little Deadly Premonition in its honour.